Essen: Nazism, World War II

 The Allied ground advance into Germany reached Essen in April 1945.
 The US 507th Parachute Infantry Regiment of the 17th Airborne Division, acting as regular infantry and not in a parachute role, entered the city unopposed and captured it on 10 April 1945.

-After the successful invasion of Germany by the allies, Essen was assigned to the British Zone of Occupation.
-On 8 March 1946, a German Army Officer and a civilian were hanged for the lynching of three British Airmen in December 1944.
+After the occupation of Germany by the allies, Essen was assigned to the British Zone of Occupation.
+On 8 March 1946, a German army officer and a civilian were hanged for the lynching of three British airmen in December 1944.